 Ad pricing for website owners is a relatively simple proposition.
-There is a clear hierarchy in what is best for your site in theory, but in practise it entirely depends on what else you have running on the site and the eCPM.
-But we’re getting ahead of ourselves….
+There is a clear hierarchy in what is best for your site in theory, but in practice, it entirely depends on what else you have running on the site and the eCPM.
+But we’re getting ahead of ourselves…

 The hierarchy of ad pricing for website owners

-CPM – advertisers pay per thousand times their ad is loaded.
-This is the second best for publishers as it’s guaranteed revenue.
+Advertisers pay per thousand times their ad is loaded.
+This is the second-best for publishers as it’s guaranteed revenue.
 You know how much inventory you have (approximately) and you are selling it for a set price – simple (as long as you fulfil the booking).

-CPC – advertisers pay when their ad is clicked on.
-This is ok for publishers as it’s easy to optimise to.
+Advertisers pay when their ad is clicked on.
+This is ok for publishers as it’s easy to optimise for.
 Try and put ads in places where they get clicked on more often.
-Or even simpler, just let your ad server do the heavy lifting (as most will have some sort of automatic optimising to clicks software built in).
+Or even simpler, just let your ad server do the heavy lifting (as most will have some sort of automatic optimising to clicks software built-in).

 There is the possibility that an ad campaign just won’t vibe with the users of your site, so not all campaigns will work, but CPC campaigns are still a pretty viable way of making money.
 As peoples’ reactions to advertising is strangely uniform, you can at least roughly predict how easy a CPC campaigns click goals will be to fulfil after a short period.

-CPA – advertisers pay when their ads lead to conversions (actions or sales).
+Advertisers pay when their ads lead to conversions (actions or sales).
 Money from these sorts of campaigns is highly variable.
 They take a lot of work to set up properly, monitor and optimise.
 These campaigns can easily become a time-sucking nightmare.
-However like all of the subsets of this type of campaign (CPL, CPI, CPE and CPV), these campaigns can only really be judged once they are running.

 Ad pricing advice for website owners